 All streets constructed prior to 1999 were under provincial jurisdiction and in most cases designed to a rural standard.
 This typically includes only paved shoulders of varying widths to accommodate walking and cycling.
-Recent efforts have been made by the District to improve street design to better accommodate walking and cycling along new municipal streets and to improve conditions along select Town Centre streets, including a newly constructed multi-use pathway along Wadams Way.
-Improving street design for all travel modes is a priority in the TMP.
+The District currently requires new roads to be built to much higher standards, including sidewalks and/or multi-use trails in all standard cross sections, however upgrading the existing network is a massive undertaking from both a planning and design perspective, as well as budgeting.